Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/mitigation.en.md

 - Because the Tank 90s, D1, and D3 mitigations are being saved for *Run Dynamis (Delta Version)*, they *cannot* be used in this phase.
-- Only the healers and D4 will be mitigating this phase (with some support from *Reprisal*).
+- Only the healers will be mitigating this phase (with some support from *Reprisal*).
 Where they are used does not particularly matter, so they have *not* been included below.
   - Each healer 120s will last two stacks and two spreads.